project-curio/curio-web/docs/seed_data_acquisition.md

 ## 7. Scrape & Persist Raw Rows

+This is where the ingestion actually happens.
+In a **new Colab code cell**, paste the script below and run it top-to-bottom.
+The cell does two things: (1) wipes any old Detroit rows from `public.ingested_institutions_raw` so you are not duplicating data, and (2) calls each fetcher (Yelp, Google, TripAdvisor, OSM, Wikidata) to repopulate the table with fresh payloads.

 > ⚠️ **Before you run this cell:** export a backup of `public.ingested_institutions_raw` if you want to preserve previous runs.
 In Supabase: Table Editor → `ingested_institutions_raw` → **Export data** → save the CSV.
 The script below deletes every row for the selected source codes before inserting fresh data.

 ```python